Goldschmidt stays hot, D-Backs edge Giants - Article - TSN

 Three relievers completed the three-hitter.
 Fernando Rodney retired three batters for his 25th save.

-Bumgarner (1-5) struck out seven and allowed five hits in seven innings.
+Bumgarner (1-5) struck out seven and allowed five hits in seven innings in one of his strongest outings this season.
+The left-hander has given up three earned runs over his last 19 innings.

+"I'm always trying to get better," said Bumgarner, who missed nearly three months with a shoulder sprain.
+"I was jumping in when guys are in midseason form pretty much, so I really have to try to be on top of my game."

 TRAINER'S ROOM